See what's happening at the National Anzac Centre during your visit

 Commanding panoramic views of Princess Royal Harbour, King George Sound, Middleton Beach and Oyster Harbour, the Princess Royal Fortress is now a military musuem with all builings open to the public.
 Wander the grounds, explore pre-federation buildings and view original artefacts from one of Australia's first acts of pre-federation cooperation.

-The Museum is open every day of the year (except Christmas day) between 9am and 5pm.
+The Museum is open every day of the year including all public holidays (except Christmas day) between 9am and 5pm.
 Entry is free, with gold coin donations encouraged.